rust-lang/reference/src/tokens.md

 r[lex.token.life.raw.edition2021]
 > [!EDITION-2021]
 > Raw lifetimes are accepted in the 2021 edition or later.
-In earlier additions the token `'r#lt` is lexed as `'r # lt`.
+In earlier editions the token `'r#lt` is lexed as `'r # lt`.

 r[lex.token.punct]
 ## Punctuation